Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 How to choose a screen for your computer

-You have two basic choices when deciding what kind of display setup you want for your computer: One large monitor, or dual monitors.
+You have two basic choices when deciding what kind of display setup you want for your office computer setup at home: One large monitor, or dual monitors.

 This applies to both laptop and desktop systems, and there are pros and cons to each.